-Please rest assured: If COVID closures prevent travel we offer a full refund or we can hold your deposit on file until you can visit.
+Please rest assured: if COVID prevents travel we can issue a refund less $100 admin fee or hold your entire deposit on file for 18 months (or longer on written request).

 Silversonic and Calypso are both superb purpose-built dive and snorkel catamarans that run daily trips to the outer reef.
 Silversonic goes to the Agincourt Reefs.
 And Calypso goes to the Opal Reef Complex and to the southern section of the Agincourt Reefs.